Learn How Dividing Property In A Texas Divorce Fairly Can Happen

 In Texas, spouses own anything owned before marriage.
 In addition, they own any inheritance received during the marriage.
 All states have adopted rules to insure the fair distribution of property That said, remember that a fair distribution may not always be equal.

 There are factors a court will use in dividing the property.
-For an excellent overview of what these factors are look at this article on the Divorce Support website.

 Make a List, Check It Twice